CREAITIVE-THINKING/netflix_10k_RAG/README.md

 ## Technologies Used

-* LangChain for RAG implementation
+## Technologies Used
-* OpenAI for embeddings and language model
+- **Unstructured MCP** for no-code document processing and RAG pipeline setup
-* Pinecone for vector storage
+- Streamlit for the user interface
-* Streamlit for the user interface
+- Pinecone for vector storage
-* Python 3.10+
+- OpenAI for embeddings and language model
-* Unstructured API for document processing
+- Python 3.10+

 ## Setting Up the RAG Application